 Private Investment in Mexico averaged 2.35 percent from 1994 until 2022, reaching an all time high of 43.10 percent in May of 2021 and a record low of -41.90 percent in June of 1995.
 This page provides - Mexico Private Investment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mexico Gross Fixed Investment - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Private Investment in Mexico is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Private Investment in Mexico to stand at 3.10 in 12 months time.
-In the long-term, the Mexico Gross Fixed Investment is projected to trend around 3.10 percent in 2020, according to our econometric models.
+Private Investment in Mexico is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Gross Fixed Investment is projected to trend around 2.00 percent in 2023, according to our econometric models.